Stress is a state of worry.

 - Quickened breath

 These changes will raise your risk of stroke or heart attack.

 Other hormones released, like norepinephrine, can affect the brain by acting like neurotransmitters.

-This can cause mood swings, poor concentration, anxiety and depression.
+This can cause mood swings and poor concentration, along with anxiety and depression.

 These are some of the most common symptoms people with chronic stress complain about:

 What Are The Best Ways To Reduce Stress And Its Negative Effects?

 If you have a bit of stress, it may be fine.

 If you struggle with chronic stress, or an anxiety disorder that may benefit from natural solutions though, you may struggle with daily tasks.

 Finding solutions to your issues may be something you aim to do to be able to function better.